abhi608/shareCapital/README.md

 	4. Create the database schema: `node scripts/create_database.js`
 	5. Launch: `node server.js`
 	6. Visit in your browser at: `http://localhost:8084`
 Note: Currently, multichain doesn't offer any APIs other than bash APIs.
-So, currently, this website won't run on Windows PC.
 So, we can make it available to the general public like it is done in the case of Tor browser.
 However, once there are APIs available(in the long run), we can launch it as a website.
 Because of non avilability of API, currently, you need to have two computers with the above mentioned things installed and their own local servers running to test this product.

 4.
 	i) Creating a blockchain